-The scientists froze argon, using liquid air, and then evaporated this to collect the gas that is produced.
-Using a high voltage, they collected the first sample of the gas.
+The scientists froze argon using liquid air and then evaporated this to collect the gas produced.
+Then, using a high voltage, they collected the first sample of the gas.

-To their surprise, the gas illuminated the glass tubes and glowed with bright crimson light.
+To their asurprise, the gas illuminated the glass tubes and glowed with bright crimson light.

-Upon discovery, the two scientists decided to name the new gas Neon, after the Greek word Neos, meaning the new one.
+Upon discovery, the two scientists named the new gas Neon, after the Greek word Neos, meaning the new one.